OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

         }

         if (!data.length) {
-            log.warn(err, "There is no tasks in hello database.
-Did you initialize hello database as stated in hello README?");
+            log.warn(err, "There is no tasks in the database.
+Did you initialize the database as stated in the README?");
         }

         if (!owner) {